 Airport management will work with the developer to identify property on the airport considered suitable for the nature of the operations to be carried out on the property.
-Unless an exception is granted for good cause, properties will only be permitted to be utilized for those aeronautical or non-aeronautical activities that have been identified on the Airport Layout Plan (ALP) and in the most current Airport Master Plan document.
+Unless an exception is granted for good cause, properties will only be permitted to be utilized for those aeronautical or non-aeronautical activities that have been identified on the Airport Layout Plan (ALP) and in the most current Airport Master Plan document and Airport Development Zone map.
 Surveys of property, lots, and other areas considered for lease are the responsibility of the developer.